spaceadler/homelab/README.md

 The `sovereign-homelab` repository represents a radical departure from the prevailing model of digital consumption, which relies heavily on centralized, rent-seeking Cloud Service Providers (CSPs).
 In the current digital epoch, termed by some analysts as the age of "technofeudalism," users typically lease access to their own data—photos, documents, financial records—paying with privacy and monthly subscriptions.
 This project inverts that dynamic, establishing a "First Principles" architecture where the user retains absolute authority over the data lifecycle, compute resources, and access control lists (ACLs).

 ### The Imperative of Data Sovereignty
 The primary driver for this architecture is Digital Sovereignty.
-Commercial cloud providers operate on models predicated on data surveillance, vendor lock-in, and the commodification of user behavior.
+Commercial cloud providers operate on models predicated on data mining, vendor lock-in, and the commodification of user behavior.
 By self-hosting critical infrastructure, we reclaim the "Digital Self."
 * Photos stored in **Immich** are files on a locally owned solid-state drive, not training data for a third-party generative adversarial network.
 * Notes in **Memos** and **Docmost** remain private cognitive artifacts rather than vectors for targeted advertising.